coduggan/CDWordList/README.md

 ### What's it?

 CDWordList is a prefix trie that loads in a list of words from a file, and can determine if a given input string matches any string in that file.
+ASCII only.
 Use for word games etc.

 ### How to